bfortuner/ml-glossary/docs/logistic_regression.rst

 Sigmoid activation
 ------------------

 In order to map predicted values to probabilities, we use the :ref:`sigmoid <activation_sigmoid>` function.
 The function maps any real value into another value between 0 and 1.
-In machine learning, we use Sigmoid to map predictions to probabilities.
+In machine learning, we use sigmoid to map predictions to probabilities.

+.. rubric:: Math

 .. math::